 The North Carolina Worker’s Compensation Act of 1929, was passed to provide two main forms of protection.
 It provides employees with a relatively certain means to receive treatment and financial recovery from injuries that arise out of the course of their employment and also provides employers with limited liability in most work related injury cases.

 In most cases, the Act is “no fault” and compensation is provided regardless of fault, on the part of employee or employer.
 Every employer in North Carolina is required to have Worker’s Compensation insurance coverage or qualify as a self-insured employer, if they regularly employ three or more employees.
 Agricultural employers are required to have coverage if they employ ten or more full time, non seasonal workers.

-If you have experience injuries at work, please do not hesitate to contact us or call toll free at 800.351.3008 for your FREE CONSULTATION.
+If you have experienced injuries at work, please do not hesitate to contact us or call toll free at 800.351.3008 for your FREE CONSULTATION.
 We have handled work injury cases throughout the United States and we look forward to the opportunity to serve your legal needs.

 Subscribe to our monthly newsletter to find out about local charity rides, get schooled on relevant legal matters, or hear what’s going on with our local legislators.
 Jason’s passion for his work and politics is apparent in all of his writing.
 Occasionally, he’ll even address the humorous side of practicing law with short stories that are not to be missed!